House to house, Greece searches for missing in wildfire aftermath

 Skeletons of houses with collapsed roofs stand in courtyards alongside a deserted playground, its slides and see-saws wrecked by the flames.

-Inside homes, paint peels off the walls and shattered photo frames are strewn across mantelpieces.
+Inside homes, paint peels off the walls and shattered photo frames are strewn across mantlepieces.

 “Owners are asking us to save whatever we can from their houses,” Tsiroglou said.